 So what about conferences?
-Is there any modern alternative for it?
+Is there any modern alternative to it?

 There is a rising demand for the knowledge, exceptionally accessible one.
-The option of the conference coverage enriched with the video messages is highly attractive.
-It can even use powerpoint slides to picture the topic better.
+The option of the conference coverage enriched with video messages is highly attractive.
+It can even use PowerPoint slides to picture the topic better.